Master's Program Applicants

-The GRE General Test is not required by the following master’s degree programs: Biochemistry & Molecular Biology; Medical Cannabis Science & Therapeutics; Cellular & Molecular Biomedical Science; Global Health, Health & Social Innovation; Palliative Care; Pharmacometrics; Pharmaceutical Sciences; Regulatory Science.
+The GRE General Test is not required by the following master’s degree programs: Biochemistry & Molecular Biology; Medical Cannabis Science & Therapeutics; Cellular & Molecular Biomedical Science; Gerontology; Global Health; Health & Social Innovation; Palliative Care; Pharmacometrics; Pharmaceutical Sciences; Regulatory Science.
 Forensic Medicine does not normally require the GRE, but reserves the right to require the GRE of any candidate for admission that has a sub-standard (under 2.85) undergraduate GPA

 Your essay must be uploaded as a supplemental item to the online application.
 The statement should be between 300- to 500-words and should address your academic and/or professional career goals and objectives in pursuing graduate study.

 English Language Proficiency (International Applicants Only)